-Measures the number of residents who commute outside of Baltimore City to work.
+Measures the number of residents who are employed outside of Baltimore City.

-Definition: This indicator reflects the number of persons who are employed and commute outside of Baltimore City to another jurisdiction (or state) to work.
+Definition: The percentage of workers that are employed by jobs located outside of Baltimore City.
 Only persons who report being employed and are at least 16 years old are included in the analysis.

-Source: U.S. Census Bureau, Longitudinal Employer-Household Dynamics (LEHD), 2010
+Source: U.S. Census Bureau, Longitudinal Employer-Household Dynamics (LEHD), 2010, 2011

 - 1. Brooklyn/Curtis Bay/Hawkins Point

 - 2. Morrell Park/Violetville

-- 3. Westport/Mt.
-Winans/Lakeland
+- 3. Beechfield/Ten Hills/West Hills

-- 4. Beechfield/Ten Hills/West Hills
+- 4. Dorchester/Ashburton

-- 5. Allendale/Irvington/S. Hilton
+- 5. Claremont/Armistead

-- 1. Downtown/Seton Hill
+- 1. Greater Roland Park/Poplar Hill

-- 2. Harbor East/Little Italy
+- 2. Downtown/Seton Hill

-- 3. Greater Roland Park/Poplar Hill
+- 3. Glen-Fallstaff

-- 4. Midtown
+- 4. Fells Point

-- 5. Fells Point
+- 5. Penn North/Reservoir Hill

-Education Indicator Definitions & Rankings
+Education & Youth

-For each indicator reported in Vital Signs 11, we provide the data source, the years for which it is reported, and the five CSAs with the highest and lowest values for the indicator; these may not correspond to positive or negative trends.
+For each indicator reported in Vital Signs 121, we provide the data source, the years for which it is reported, and the five CSAs with the highest and lowest values for the indicator during the latest year available; these may not correspond to positive or negative values.
+Student home addresses are used as the basis for these indicators, rather than the location of the school attended.